 For all the talk of low inventories, and car dealerships tacking

-” market adjustments” on top of MSRP, there were nearly a.
+” market modifications” on top of MSRP, there were almost a.

-half-million systems of leftover 2022 design year vehicles still.
+half-million units of remaining 2022 design year vehicles still.

 weekend of December.
 That is on top of the 2023 lorries that have.

 been getting here on dealership lots.According to S&P Global Mobilitys analysis of United States dealership.

 marketed stock information, mainstream brand names Ford, Chevrolet, Ram,.

 and Jeep had about 300,000 systems of 2022 designs marketed as.

 available for sale the week ending December 4.
 Those four brand names.

 account for 71% of 2022 promoted stock listed by mainstream.

 brand dealerships – and 66% of all dealer-advertised stock when.